natgluons/natgluons/README.md

 I'm passionate about data, technology, and development

-- 🔭 Currently exploring machine learning and diving into the world of cloud automation
+- 🔭 Currently exploring machine learning (GNNs) and diving into the world MLOps and Cloud Automation
-- 🌱 I love learning about Data Science, Geospatial Analysis, Web Development, and many more
+- 🌱 I love learning about Data Science, Software Development, Geospatial Analysis, and many more
 - 👯 I'm looking to collaborate on some projects

 Check out the web app portfolio I made: [natgluons.github.io/portfolio](https://natgluons.github.io/portfolio/)